 Environmental elements affect all activities of HRM, and job design is no exception.
 The external factors that have a bearing on job design are employee abilities and availability, and social and cultural expectations.

-Employee Abilities and Availability: Efficiency consideration must be balanced against the abilities and availability of the people who are to do the work.
+Efficiency consideration must be balanced against the abilities and availability of the people who are to do the work.
 When Henry Ford made use of the assembly line, for example, he was aware that most potential workers lacked any automobile-making experience.

-Failure to consider these social expectations can create dissatisfaction, low motivation, hard-to-fill job openings and a low quality of work life, especially when foreign nationals are involved in the home country or overseas.
+Failure to consider these social expectations can create dissatisfaction, low motivation, hard-to-fill job openings, and low quality of work-life, especially when foreign nationals are involved in the home country or overseas.

-Feedback: Individuals need to receive meaningful feedback about their performance, preferably by evaluating their own performance and defining the feedback.
+Individuals need to receive meaningful feedback about their performance, preferably by evaluating their own performance and defining the feedback.
 This implies that they need to ideally work on a complete product or on a significant part of it.

-Autonomy: Autonomy is being responsible for what one does.
+Autonomy is being responsible for what one does.
 It is the freedom to control one’s responses to the environment.
-Jobs that give workers authority to make decisions will provide added responsibilities, which tend to increase the employee’s sense of recognition and self-esteem.
+Jobs that give workers the authority to make decisions will provide added responsibilities, which tend to increase the employee’s sense of recognition and self-esteem.
 The absence of autonomy, on the other hand, can cause employee apathy or poor performance.